 - Sump pumps are great for taking care of excess water around your property.
 Connecting one to a backup generator ensures it continues to run when there’s a power outage, which is always a possibility during thunderstorms.

 Buildings and belongings

 - Have a professional inspect your roof for cracks, breaks, and anything else that causes leaks.

 - Any items and furnishings outside your building should be secured or brought indoors before a storm hits.

-- Documenting your belongings by taking pictures or videos makes it easier for insurers to replace them if they’re damaged by rainwater.
+- Document your belongings by taking pictures or videos to make it easier for insurers to replace them if they’re damaged by rainwater.

 - If an incident occurs during a thunderstorm, call your insurer after it’s over.
 You should also encourage neighbouring businesses to contact their insurance companies if the incident affected them in any way.
 (For example, your fallen tree damaging their property is generally their insurer’s responsibility, so it’s good to get both parties involved.)

 Depending on where your business is located, there’s a good chance you’ll experience some lightning storms and heavy rainfall this summer.
-Getting ready for them now, educating your employees on what to do when they happen and making all the right moves in their aftermath can help keep your business property safe from thunderstorms this summer.
+Getting ready for them now and educating your employees on storm safety can help keep your business property safe from thunderstorms this summer.

 When it comes to risks for your commercial business property — whether it’s falling trees, flooding, or lightning damage, to name a few — most people think the worst will never happen to them.
 Unfortunately, these events can happen.
 Federated can help minimize risk with a tailored business insurance policy.
 Take a step toward protecting yourself and your business by getting a quote today!

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.